vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ##### 1. Debugging

 First, lets make a quick *hello world* program.
-With that file, we'll be able to explore some basic features of the CS50 IDE debugger.
+With that file, we'll be able to explore some basic features of the CS50 IDE debugger (or whatever your IDE of choice is).

 Create and save a `hello.cpp` program with the following contents.